 Regardless of your industry of choice, it’s likely that the Internet is filled with customer reviews providing feedback on the various products and services available.
 The good news is that more often than not, these reviews can be really helpful to improve your SEO.
 Think of reviews as bonus, user-generated content, which keeps your website relevant in the eyes of search engine algorithms.
-Those reviews generally include very strong keywords, given that real customers provide them in relation to your business.
+Those reviews generally include very good reviews with strong keywords, given that real customers provide them in relation to your business.

 This applies to negative reviews as well.
 If you choose to respond to those negative reviews, you’re generating even more keyword-filled content while simultaneously increasing your customer engagement.
 Still, positive reviews are inevitably going to help you more than negative ones.
 For instance, positive reviews are a key component to increasing your conversion rates.
 It’s no secret that reviews have a real impact on people’s decisions to purchase or hire a service.
 It’s been proven that people are far more likely to become customers if there are reviews available.
-Google treats positive reviews similarly to quality backlinks, in the sense that positive reviews also show Google’s algorithm that your site is trustworthy and popular, making it more likely for you to achieve a high ranking on the results page.
+Google search treats positive google reviews similarly to quality backlinks, in the sense that positive reviews also show Google’s algorithm that your site is trustworthy and popular, making it more likely for you to achieve a high ranking on the search results page.

 How Do Negative Reviews Impact Your Business?

 The fact of the matter is that eventually, you may encounter a negative online review.
 This is a normal part of running a business, and to some degree, it can be to your benefit.
 Websites with nothing but positive reviews are generally met with skepticism, paired with an assumption that either the business owner has gone through the trouble of putting up false or fake reviews or deleted all the negative reviews.
 So how should you proceed when you receive a negative review?
 If the review is an honest assessment of your business, then you can address it as discussed above or utilize the feedback to make improvements to your site.
 However, not all reviews are legitimate.